Oumou09/CarDealership-2/Readme.md

 Oumou Diallo – Developer

-Thanks to Raymond Maroun and the LearnToCode team for the awesome hands-on project design!
+Thanks to Raymond Maroun and my classmates for all the help.

-Hat tip to IntelliJ's autocomplete — a silent hero in every Java journey.